It Will Rain: Live performances and covers

 Mars first performed "It Will Rain" with his band at The Ellen DeGeneres Show, on November 18, 2011.
 Mars wore a hat and sunglasses as props, signing while fog appeared "throughout the dimly-lit studio".
 Idolator's Becky Bain declared "the man proves again that he's got some killer pipes".
 Madison Vanderberg from Stereotude also praised the singers' voice "soulful croons and amazing voice".
 On the following week, the single was performed on the first season of the American X Factor, which for Mars would be one of his career highlights.
 The singer, who was wearing a fedora hat, raised his arms to the audience as the song started and a digital screen projecting a giant broken heart-shaped neon light as background appeared during the show.

 Mars performed "It Will Rain" on The Doo-Wops & Hooligans Tour (2010–12), where it was the fourteenth song on the setlist.
 During the European leg, it was sung live with Skylar Grey.
-Mars performance with Grey drew the attention of some reviewers.
 Becky Bain of Idolator noted that the two "have melancholia perfected".
 PopDust felt that "Grey's contribution is soft and minimal; it's all about Bruno and his rain-slick voice." the website concluded, "it's a shame that here, she feels so invisible".
 During The Moonshine Jungle Tour (2013–14), and his debut concert residency, Bruno Mars at The Chelsea, Las Vegas (2013–15), "It Will Rain" was interpolated with "If I Knew" of Mars's second studio album, Unorthodox Jukebox (2012), in most concerts.
 The single was part of some shows during the 24K Magic World Tour (2017–18) interpolated with "Nothin' on You" (2009), a song included on B.o.B's debut studio album B.o.B Presents: The Adventures of Bobby Ray (2010) featuring Mars.
+Starting on October 4, 2024, "It Will Rain" was added to the set list of Bruno Mars Live (2022-24).

 American singer and songwriter Pia Mia, posted a video of herself singing the track on YouTube, before being signed in a label.
 American rock band Boyce Avenue made an acoustic version of the track, which was included on their album New Acoustic Sessions, Vol. 3, released on January 2, 2012.
 Ten days later, YouTuber Megan Nicole released her cover of the song as a single available for purchase.
 Another American singer and songwriter, Austin Mahone, record a cover of the song along with a music video.
 On February 10, 2013, Max Schneider released an album titled Schneider Brother Covers – Max Schneider, which contained a cover version of "It Will Rain" done by Kurt Hugo Schneider with Olivia Noelle.

 In 2015, DeAnna Johnson covered the song on The Voice.